random-guys/bucket/README.md

 });
 ```

-This creates a Schema object of the type `Schema<Model>`.
-You just add your properties based on your model.
+This creates a Schema object of the type `Schema<Model>` which represents a Mongoose [Model](https://mongoosejs.com/docs/models.html).
+You just add your properties to your model in the factory.

-Next is to set up your Repository, which provides a set of methods for reading and writing from your Mongoose database:
+Next is to set up your Repository, which provides a set of methods for reading and writing from your Mongoose database.
+You can think of this as some abstraction/wrapper around your Mongoose [Document](https://mongoosejs.com/docs/documents.html):

 ```ts
 import { Person } from './path/to/model';